 Designers would be wise to heed her words.

 Lefebure is co-founder and chief creative officer of Design Army, an award-winning creative firm that provides design, strategy, branding and creative direction.
 Based in Washington, D.C., Lefebure has developed high-profile campaigns for clients worldwide, including the Academy Awards, Adobe, Disney, Ritz Carlton and PepsiCo.
 She was named one of Adweek’s Creative100 and one of Graphic Design USA’s 50 People to Watch.

 The Creative Group (TCG) recently interviewed Lefebure to find out how she and her team at Design Army stay current with trends and technology.
-We also asked for her thoughts on some of the results of a recent survey we conducted of more than 1,000 creative professionals.
+We also asked for her thoughts on some of the results of our Creative Workplace survey.
 Here’s what Lefebure had to say:

-TCG: In our recent survey, 90 percent of creative professionals said it will be at least somewhat challenging to keep their skills up to date as they advance in their careers.
+TCG: In the Creative Workplace survey, 90 percent of creative professionals said it will be at least somewhat challenging to keep their skills up to date as they advance in their careers.
 Do you agree that it’s hard for creative pros to keep pace with change today?

 Lefebure: I always tell my team at Design Army that what we are doing right now might not be relevant in six months or a year, so we must keep learning.
 Change is part of a designer’s job.
 You must keep looking forward and anticipating trends.

 One thing that does not change is the need to understand basic design principles.
 It doesn’t matter what type of designer you are — web, fashion, interior, whatever.
 You must understand the concepts of scale, proportion, flow, alignment and more.
 You have to be aware of elements like texture and rhythm.

 TCG: How does Design Army, as a creative firm, keep up with change?